solital/documentation/docs/docs/yaml-files.md

 ```

 When you install a new Solital update using `composer update`, run the above command, so new files are copied to the `app/config` folder.
 Other files may be copied to other folders in this process.

+## Changing settings at runtime

+Solital uses the `runtime.yaml` file to change settings at runtime.
+Feel free to change these values.